 That said, please don’t think the book is a downer!
 It’s full of Christmas cheer, holiday magic, and the joy of innocence that can only come from children and those who are young at heart.
 If you find yourself crying (other than during the Timothy chapter), they will surely be tears of joy.

 Two and a half years and 50 HOURS of recorded conversations later, we had finished an 83,000-word manuscript.
 But we had no idea what to do next.
 Self-publish?
 Look for an agent?
+We were weighing up the options for what would be best for the book- self publishing vs traditional publishing.
 Fortunately, the decision became a lot easier when a good friend of mine introduced me to a literary agent friend of his in New York City.
 He specialized in non-fiction, specifically books about sports figures.
 (Santa Claus is kinda an athlete himself.
 You try climbing up and down millions of chimneys in one night carrying a sack of toys each time!)

 The agent read our manuscript over the Fourth of July weekend and called me Tuesday morning offering to represent us.
 (Gee, that was easy!
 I thought.)
 Two weeks later, after a short bidding war, our agent had managed to sell the U.S. publishing rights for our manuscript to Gotham Books, a division of Penguin Publishing, for a somewhat jaw-dropping advance (well, jaw-dropping for Sal and me).